MJ-NT/Glass-Darkly/README.md

 - I added a fade-in class to the challenges to fade in content using the `@keyframes` rule.
 - I implemented a `.prelanding` class to create a smaller container box around the account, login and register forms that would change size dynamically with the content within.
 - I implemented a `.lore-block` class to separate and emphasise the game-fiction blurb in the 'About' page.
+- I implemented a key-img class to create tonally-appropriate borders and hover effects for the images I added.
 - I created a fixed footer using:
 .
 Bootstrap’s `flex-grow-1` on the container class for `<main>` (which grows the container to take up all available space, pushing the footer down if there is not enough content to do so naturally).
 .
 Bootstrap’s `mt-auto` for the footer (which pushes the footer down to the bottom when the content is shorter than the screen height).
 .
 I added `display: flex` to the body, turning it into a flex container.
 Also `flex-column`, which changes the flex direction to be vertical, so the content and footer are stacked vertically.

+### Images/

+This folder contains .png images of keys that I drew and added to the game to make it more visually appealing.
+Each key has a vertical variant.

 ## Templates